Breaking the News: How to Tell Your Children About Your Divorce

 Have a Plan with Your Spouse

 While some people are excellent at speaking off-the-cuff, this is a conversation that should have some careful thought put into it before you sit your family down to talk.
 Even if you and your spouse don’t see eye-to-eye right now, try to work together to come up with a plan to present the news to your children.
 Determine who will speak and when they will talk.
 Decide what order you want to present the details.
-Most importantly, try to keep a united from, no matter how you both are feeling.
+Most importantly, try to keep a united front, no matter how you both are feeling.
 Remaining cooperative in front of your children can help ease their fears and help them to feel more confident in your abilities to guide your family through this.

 Choose Your Time Carefully

 It’s likely that the news of your divorce will be somewhat shocking or difficult for your children, even if they had their own suspicions.
-When choosing the best time to break the news, try to pick a time when our children will have most of a day or two to process the news and their feelings.
+When choosing the best time to break the news, try to pick a time when your children will have a day or two to process the news and their feelings.
 Often, the start of a quiet weekend is a good time for this talk.
-Try not to schedule anything after talk until you’ve seen how your kids are handling the news.
+Try not to schedule anything after the talk until you’ve seen how your kids are handling the news.